zenoamaro/react-quill/README.md

 | `npm run test`  | Runs unit tests and coverage                |
 | `npm run clean` | Cleans build artifacts                      |
 | `npm run demo`  | Serves a simple ReactQuill test application |

-Note that `lib` and `dist` are ignored in the git repository as of version 1.0.0.
-If you need to use the built files without downloading the package from NPM, you can run the build tasks yourself or use a CDN like [unpkg](https://unpkg.com/react-quill@1.0.0-beta-1/dist/react-quill.min.js).

 ## Browser support